Hissp Primer#

 These docs are for the latest development version of Hissp.
 Most examples are tested automatically, but details may be dated.

-Report issues or try the current release version instead.
-More details about Pip, Python versions, and virtual environments may be helpful, but are beyond the scope of this document.
+More details about Installing Python Modules, Python versions (or Alternate Implementations), and virtual environments may be helpful, but are beyond the scope of this document.

 Hello World#